Documentation Index

 List Profiles

-asc profiles list --type IOS_APP_STORE
+asc profiles list --profile-type IOS_APP_STORE

 Get Profile Details

-asc profiles get --id "PROFILE_ID"
+asc profiles view --id "PROFILE_ID"

 Download a Specific Profile